dassudip2001/devpost-nlp/README.md

-# how to create and active virtual environment using cmd windows
+# How to create and active virtual environment using cmd windows

 ```
    pip install virtualenv